-- Increased our sales staff headcount. - Reconfigured the organization of our sales group to enhance their industry and geographic focus. - Implemented new sales and marketing campaigns. - Administered enhanced sales training programs. - Engaged third party search engine optimization experts to redirect our efforts in that area. - Launched a campaign to engage and leverage the resources of additional third-party resellers. - Expanded our channel and distribution partner programs.
+- Increasing sales staff headcount. - Reconfiguring the organization of our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Introducing new lead generation programs to provide our sales team more opportunities for pro-active selling activities. - Administering enhanced sales training programs. - Using third party search engine optimization experts to redirect our efforts in that area. - Ongoing campaigns to engage and leverage the resources of additional third-party resellers.

-As a complement to these sales and marketing actions, we also made changes in personnel leading our software engineering group.
-Under this new leadership, we have revised the manner in which we assess the development of new technologies, our approach to managing those projects and the timelines over which we do that work.
+As a complement to these sales and marketing actions, we have continued to enhance our software engineering group to optimize the manner in which we assess the development of new technologies, our approach to managing those projects and the timelines over which we do that work.
 We have increased our research and development spending to create and introduce new features, functions and capabilities for our products.
-For more information, see Research and Development below.